hwarner/MCE647_Midterm/README.rst

 take-home midterm for MCE 647 Robot Dynamics and Control at Cleveland State University under the supervision of Dr. Hanz Richter.

-The PDF of the associated report and the LaTeX source code is available in the repository for reference.
+The LaTeX source code is available in the repository for reference **MCE647_Midterm.tex**.

 Instructions
 =============